Botswana Movement for Democracy: Party split and decline (2017–2023)

-Tiego leadership and rightward shift (2023–present)
+Tiego leadership and rightward shift (2023–2025)

 On September 9, 2023, Thuso Tiego, a prominent figure in Botswana and a Reverend renowned for his provocative actions, such as leading marches to the President's residence demanding his resignation due to what he perceived as a grave mishandling of the COVID-19 pandemic in Botswana, assumed leadership of the party.
 Reverend Tiego is notable for his anti-LGBT rhetoric and xenophobic sentiments, which have manifested in his protests in front of foreign-owned shops, attributing the country's high unemployment rate to foreigners who have supposedly taken jobs that should be reserved for locals, temporarily causing closures.
 Additionally, he laments that Botswana is a secular state in its constitution.
 Reverend Tiego has taken on the responsibility of revitalizing the party and aimed to fulfill the vision of the late Motswaledi within a 100-day timeframe after taking over the party saying that he has a "divine call" to answer.
 He stated that the BMD will not engage in cooperation with any other opposition parties.